 You stop and think.
 You remember why you supported them in the first place.
 You smile.
 You feel like crying.
 There were good and bad times.
 But you wouldn’t trade all those memories for anything in the world.
 Abandoning them because of their faults won’t make them any lesser beings.
 It’s all on you.

-Heroes are not meant to be flawless.
+Chosen ones are not meant to be flawless.
 Perfection is boring and overrated.

-Heroes are meant to be as real as they can be.
+Chosen ones are meant to be as real as they can be.